Change Now

 If you are ignoring the present, you are living in your mind and not in the world.
 Living in your mind keeps you away from the only place that you can touch – this moment.
 The past or the future are not places, but mental diversions that keep you from living now.

 The fear of the future dissipates when you practice living in the moment you are in.
 You gain confidence that you can respond to the challenges of the future by responding to the challenges of the moment.
-If you pretend they are not there and go back and hide in the past, you’ll never garner the experience you’ll need to deal with the future.
+If you pretend the challenges are not there and go back and hide in the past, you’ll never garner the experience you’ll need to deal with the future.
 It will always remain fearful and you won’t change.

 Managing this moment is the way to let go of the past and pave the way to the future.